renovatebot/renovate/CODE_OF_CONDUCT.md

 For example: if you keep spamming the maintainers with `@mentions` or challenge our rules openly, you will be blocked.

 We generally do not argue about these decisions, but we are willing to reverse a block if a you show that you understand and respect the rules, or if there was a misunderstanding.
+Please reach out to the project's lead maintainer Rhys Arkins by email if so (the shorter the better).

 Simply put: we block and unblock swiftly, what matters is how you follow the rules going forward.